Quantum corrections to symmetron fifth-force profiles: Tadpole contribution and quantum corrections

 The quantum-corrected force is generally weaker than its classical counterpart, except after about four Compton wavelengths from the surface of the source, where the quantum force becomes stronger.
 While this strengthening represents a relatively large fractional change, in absolute terms, the difference is negligible.
 As one would expect, the shift in the force vanishes as \(\lambda \rightarrow 0\).
-Note, however, that for sufficiently small \(\lambda\) quantum corrections due to interactions with Standard Model fields are expected to become the dominant contribution, which we leave for future work.
+Note, however, that, for sufficiently small \(\lambda\), quantum corrections due to interactions with Standard Model fields are expected to become the dominant contribution, which we leave for future work.

 It is worth considering how the magnitude of the correction to the force depends on the other free parameters.
 Since changes in the mass scale \(M\) are degenerate with changes in the density \(\rho_0\) of the source, the only remaining free parameter of interest is the field mass \(\mu\).
 Our rough arguments from earlier in this subsection would suggest that changing the mass parameter should have next to no effect on the force.
 This is approximately true.
-We observe a slight negative correlation between \(\mu\) and \(-\Delta F\), but one that amounts to a change of about \(0.4\%\) in the magnitude of the relative correction to the force for all \(\mu \in (0, 1]\,\)GeV (the widest mass range where our numerical methods yield trustworthy results) in \figref{fig:fchange_mu_spec}, with similar shown in \figref{fig:fchange_mu_int}.
+We observe a slight negative correlation between \(\mu\) and \(-\Delta F\), but one that amounts to a change of about \(0.4\%\) in the magnitude of the relative correction to the force for all \(\mu \in (0, 1]\,\)GeV (the widest mass range where our numerical methods yield trustworthy results) in figure \ref{fig:fchange_mu_spec}, with a similar relationship shown in figure \ref{fig:fchange_mu_int}.
 Note that we have extrapolated the linear relationship, ignoring the apparent divergence for small masses.
 This divergence may be a numerical artefact, a consequence of underflow errors.
 Alternatively, this could be a signal of the breakdown of the thin-wall approximation, since for \(\mu\rightarrow 0\) we have \(1/\mu \gg R\).

-Although these corrections seem very large in places, the strength of the implications for experiments is not necessarily so.
-For \emph{very} light symmetron fields, not only are the forces very small, but the distance where we predict the most significant disparity between the tree-level and one-loop forces is far outside the range of tabletop experiments designed to detect them.
+Although these corrections seem comparatively large in places, the strength of the implications for experiments is not necessarily so.
+For symmetron fields with masses in, say, the \(\mu\)eV range, not only are the forces very small, but the distance where we predict the most significant disparity between the tree-level and one-loop forces is far outside the range of tabletop experiments designed to detect them.
 Our results have the strongest implications for experiments which probe heavier symmetron fields.